-Oh and one more thing about Dropbox, is my Mom has her own free 2 gig dropbox account, I can make a new folder called "Miles and Mom's shared files" and then share it with her dropbox account, if she accepts, whenever I want to send her a file, I just put it in the "My Dropbox Miles and Mom's shared files" folder, and moments later, it appears on her computer.
+The free Dropbox account is 2 gigs, and you can even setup "shared folders" with other DropBox users to share files between the two of you.
+For instance I can make a new folder called "Miles and Mom's shared files" and then share it with her dropbox account, if she accepts, whenever I want to send her a file, I just put it in the "My Dropbox Miles and Mom's shared files" folder, and moments later, it appears on her computer.

 One last thing: If you ever come up with your own solution for a problem, post it on the internet!
 Imagine all the good fixes that just get emailed from one person to another and are lost to the rest of the world.

 If you plan to continue running Windows XP, take steps to keep it more secure: Windows XP Lockdown

 Blog: Read the questions I get from email and my responses; the YouTube videos embedded above also have comments I try to answer.

 Written in 2002 by Miles Comer, then rewritten every year as I learned more.